This post may contain compensated links. Please read our disclaimer for additional information.

 Welcome to my guide to all things Aussie!
-Whether you are planning a short trip, a working holiday or a big move to Australia I aim to give you all you need to know about Australia in this enormous Australia travel guide!
+Whether you are planning a short trip, a working holiday or a big move to Australia I aim to give you all you need to know about Australia in this enormous Australia travel guide which gives you all the information you need to know before going to Australia!

-Whilst covering all the things you need to know when visiting Australia (or for prospective expats all the things to know before moving to Australia) makes this a rather extensive list there are links to more detailed posts included in this post.
+Obviously covering all the things you need to know when visiting Australia (or for prospective expats all the things to know before moving to Australia) makes this a rather extensive list so there are links to more detailed posts included in this post.

 FACTS TO KNOW ABOUT AUSTRALIA